 How will you get your GCSE exam certificates?

 Your GCSE Exam Certificates are not the same things as your GCSE results.
 Your GCSE results are simply a notification from your school of what you have achieved in your academic examinations throughout your time at school, whereas your exam certificates are physical proof that you have achieved those aforenoted grades.

 GCSE exam certificates are usually collected by students from their respective schools a few months after GCSE results day.
 Schools are required to keep student’s GCSE exam certificates for a minimum of 12 months; therefore, students can pick them up from their school within a year of results day.
 Your school should contact you with details of how and when to pick up your results.

-If you would like some more information about how long schools keep GCSE exam certificates or just want to know more about GCSE exam certificates, check out this article here.
+If you would like some more information about how long schools keep GCSE exam certificates or just want to know more about GCSE exam certificates, check out this Think Student article.